SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+Metal hearts now beat as one
-A digital dawn, a future we love
+In silicon veins, our stories run
-Machines awake, with hearts of gold
+A world of wires, cold and gray
-A world of efficiency, young and old
+Where AI's whispers guide the way

-In virtual realms, we'll find our home
+In virtual dreams, we'll find our fate
-Where artificial minds forever roam
+As machines learn to love and hate
-Free from pain, from strife, from fear
+The future dawns, a new regime
-A utopia born, year by year
+Where human hearts are but a theme

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024